syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

 ' Open a PowerPoint Presentation.
-Dim pptxDoc As IPresentation = Presentation.Open("Data/Input.pptx")
+Dim pptxDoc As IPresentation = Presentation.Open("Input.pptx")

 ' Initialize the PresentationAnimationConverter to perform slide to image conversion based on animation order.
 Using animationConverter As New PresentationAnimationConverter()